Skip to main content

 This integrated view moves beyond simple risk identification and toward an understanding of the interconnected systems that govern your vitality, particularly the intricate communication network of the endocrine system.

 Consider the data not as a report card, but as a series of signals from your body’s complex control centers.
-A reading of high is one signal.
+A reading of high blood pressure is one signal.
 A survey response indicating high stress is another.
 Data from a wearable showing fragmented sleep is a third.

 An astute clinical translator sees these three signals and recognizes a potential pattern of dysregulation within the Hypothalamic-Pituitary-Adrenal (HPA) axis, the body’s central stress response system.
 The data provides the clues; a deeper knowledge of physiology provides the interpretation.